vis-kid/octopress_drafts_previewer/source/_posts/2015-10-12-Factory-Girl-Guide-01.markdown

 It looks like a hash, doesn’t it?
 It’s a colon-separeted list of key / value pairs that are separated by a blank space.
 You can reference other nodes within each other if you want to simulate associations from your models.
 But I think its fair to say that that’s where the music stops and many say their pain begins.
 For data sets that are a bit more involved, fixtures are difficult to maintain and hard to change without affecting other tests

 To avoid breaking your test data when the inevitable changes occur, developers where happy to adopt newer strategies that offered more flexibility and dynamic behaviour.
 That’s where Factory Girl came in and left the YAML days behind.
 Another issue is the heavy dependency between the test and the fixture file.
 [Mystery guests](https://robots.thoughtbot.com/mystery-guest) are also a major pain with these kinds of fixtures.
-Factory Girl let’s you avoid that by creating users inline in your tests
+Factory Girl let’s you avoid that by creating objects relevant to the tests inline.

-Sure, fixtures are fast and I have heard people argue that a slow test suite with Factory Girl data made them use fixtures again.
+Sure, fixtures are fast and I’ve heard people argue that a slow test suite with Factory Girl data made them use fixtures again.
 In my mind, if you are using Factory Girl so much that it really slows down your suite, you might be overusing factories where they are not needed and you might ignore strategies that are not hitting the database when you create / save objects.
 You’ll see what I mean when we get to the relevant chapter(s).
 Of course, use whatever you need / see fit but consider yourself warned if you get burned.

-I think it would be fair to add that in the early days of Rails and Ruby TDD, YAML fixtures played an important role and helped moving the industry forward.
-Nowadays they have a bad rep though.
-Times change, let’s move on to factories!
+I think it would be fair to add that in the early days of Rails and Ruby TDD, YAML fixtures were the de facto standard for setting up data for testing your application.
+They played an important role and helped moving the industry forward.
+Nowadays they have a reasonably bad rep though.
+Times change so let’s move on to factories which aim at replacing fixtures.

 + ### Configuration

 I assume you already have Ruby installed on your system.
 If not, come back after consulting Google and you should be good to go.
-It’s quite straightforward I’d say.
+Its quite straightforward I’d say.
 You can install the gem manually in your terminal via

 **Shell:**
 ``` bash